 Of course, the "Hip" is very familiar in news videos of UN operations, being painted white with high-visibility UN ID.
-Sometimes UN Mi-8s were operated under contract by UN member states, particularly as the Ukraine, but in other cases they were leased and operated directly by the UN.
+Sometimes UN Mi-8s were operated under contract by UN member states, particularly Ukraine, but in other cases they were leased and operated directly by the UN.
 In fact, the "Hip" is so important for international interventions that in early 2009, a "Hip Helicopter Task Force (HHTF)" was created under the umbrella of NATO to set up a common organization for deployment, operation, and support of "Hips" operated by ten NATO countries.

 The Mi-8 is a sturdy and reliable machine, built for a long service life, and users tend to hang on to them for the long term.
 As a result, with so many "Hips" in service, upgrade programs have been gradually springing up -- at the very least for refurbishment and with minor avionics updates, but more ambitious upgrade exercises are in the cards as well.
 The Mi-8 promises to keep on flying well into the 21st century; it will not be that surprising if derivatives of the basic design are still flying after 2050.BACK_TO_TOP